intact-portal/intact-portal-documentation/dataset-descriptions/curated-datasets.md

 Curated datasets are publications tagged, either computationally or manually by a curator, as being relevant to a specific area of biology.

 These are actively maintained and grow with every release.
-New datasets can be requested, if relevant to your work, by mailing [intact-help@ebi.ac.uk.](mailto:intact-help@ebi.ac.uk)
+Please [contact us](http://www.ebi.ac.uk/support/index.php?query=intact) to request a new dataset relevant to your work.

 * [**Affinomics**](http://www.ebi.ac.uk/intact/query/annot:%22dataset:affinomics%22%20or%20detmethod:%22MI:0813%22?conversationContext=7) - Interactions curated for the Affinomics consortium. [![PSI 2.5](https://www.ebi.ac.uk/intact/images/psi25.png?conversationContext=7)](ftp://ftp.ebi.ac.uk/pub/databases/intact/current/psi25/datasets/Affinomics.zip)